 At the conclusion of the appeals process, a student may be exonerated or subject to any combination of the following range of penalties.
 If the student is found in violation of the Academic Integrity Policy, the board will not impose a penalty that is more severe than the one recommended by the faculty member for that infraction.
 The board shall have no knowledge of any record of previous acts of academic dishonesty when making its initial adjudication of the case.
 Any actions taken by the provost will be sent to the director of the Office for Judicial Affairs and Student Assistance.
 A disciplinary file will be established as a permanent record of these actions.

-Students should immediately notify the Office of Graduate Studies and Extended Education, and their department of any change of address or change in name.
+Students should immediately notify the Office of Graduate Studies, and their department of any change of address or change in name.